scenic-routing/elevation-geotiff/README.md

-# Load GeoTiff Elvation Data to Graph
+# Load GeoTiff Elevation Data to Graph

 Module to load elevation data from a USGS GeoTiff file into a Graph database.
 Works by querying all relationships in the Graph, iterating over each, and looking up elevation in the GeoTiff (based on relationship lat/long GPS coordinates stored in the `geom` property).
 This module is designed to be run on Graph data loaded by the [osm2graph-neo4j](https://github.com/scenic-routing/osm2graph-neo4j) module.